Support Us On Patreon

 Jiuquan Satellite Launch Center, People's Republic of China

-Launch Area 4 (SLS-1 / 921) has witnessed the launch of 22 rockets, including 22 orbital launch attempts, while Jiuquan Satellite Launch Center, People’s Republic of China, has been the site for 222 rocket launches.
+The Launch Area 91 (SLS-1 / 921) launch pad has hosted 29 rocket launches, including 29 orbital launch attempts.
+The Jiuquan Satellite Launch Center, People's Republic of China launch site has been the location for 287 total rocket launches.

 The Long March 2F is a Chinese orbital carrier rocket, part of the Long March 2 rocket family.
 Designed to launch the crewed Shenzhou spacecraft, the Long March 2F is a human-rated two-stage version of the Long March 2E rocket, which in turn was based on the Long March 2C launch vehicle.
 It is launched from complex SLS at the Jiuquan Satellite Launch Center.